click2install/equilibrium/README.md

 will do damage to them.
 The goal of the game is to be able to kill the other player by hitting them while dodging away from their projectiles.

+# How To Play
+Upon joining the game, create a room with two or more friends and select "Ready" to prepare to play.
+Once all the players have confirmed their ready status, the game will begin.
+Left click to push on objects and right click to pull on them.
+Try to hit other players while dodging away from any objects they might push towards you.
+Objects that are larger than you are heavier, while objects that are smaller are lighter than you.

+* * *
+We were unable to implement many of the features that we wanted to due to the time constraint of the Koding hackathon.
+Even though we had a lot of fun designing and coding this game, it still lacks a healthbar system and you cannot yet damage other players.

 # Technical:
   - Made with NodeJS and Socket.IO
   - The states of all the objects are all instantiated, updated, and managed